-The payment of spousal maintenance can be ordered for a prolonged period of time or a specific period of time with an end date.
+The payment of spousal maintenance can be ordered for a prolonged period of time or a shorter period of time with an end date.

-This can be due to a change in circumstances, such as the partner who previously needing maintenance having a change in circumstances- such as obtaining employment or re- partnering.
+This can be due to a change in circumstances, such as the partner who previously needed maintenance having a change in circumstances- such as obtaining employment or re- partnering.

-If this 12 month cut off has passed, it is still possible to make an application for spousal maintenance, but you will need to prove that you are experiencing hardship as a result of not having access to maintenance form your partner.
+If this time limit has passed, it is still possible to make an application for spousal maintenance, but you will need to prove that you are experiencing hardship as a result of not having access to maintenance form your partner.